namrathasindhu113/room-forge/README.md

 Contributions are welcome.

 1. Fork the repository
-2. Create a feature branch
+2. Create a new feature branch
-3. Commit changes
+3. Commit your changes
 4. Push the branch
 5. Open a Pull Request